What is NARM?

 How Do Trainings Work?

-Training Format: Trainings are held in either six 3-day modules, or four 4.5-day modules over a two-year period (click on specific training location below).
+Training Format: Trainings are held in either six 3-day modules, or four 4.5-day modules (click on specific training location below).
 Additionally there are 4 online webinar modules over the two-year period.
 Also offered: Online and Live NARM Consult Groups, NARM Sessions, NARM Study Groups, access to NARM Demonstration Videos and Transcripts, and an optional Master’s Level Training with NARM Founder Dr. Laurence Heller.

 CEU’s: Available for psychologists, psychotherapists, marriage and family therapists, social workers and professional counselors [138 CEU Hours for NARM Practitioner Certificate].